 - Coursework-only master’s students (Engineering, Public Health, and Law only) must complete additional FCE in global health electives.
 Students in coursework only programs in Engineering (MEng) and Public Health (MScCH) must complete an additional 1.0 FCE in approved global health electives.
 Students in the coursework only Law Program (LLM) must complete an additional 1.5 FCE in approved global health electives.

-- Anthropology – MSc
+- Department of Anthropology – MA, MSc

-- Pharmaceutical Sciences — MSc
+- Pharmaceutical Sciences — MSc (thesis only)

 - Rehabilitation Science Institute — MSc

 If your program/degree is not listed above but you have interest in participating please contact email@example.com